 Being consistent, measured, and predictable will work even if your child is not demonstrating their discomfort in a visible manner.
 Don’t worry if your child says, “I don’t care!” in response to the consequence you give.
 Stay focused on what you do have control over—your response, not their’s.

 The wonderful thing about being confident in this process is that you can stay calm and in their corner, which is where you want to be anyway.

 The parents we coach are frequently frustrated and burned out from constant arguing and power struggles.
 The technique we often recommend to end a power struggle is to just walk away.

-When you walk away from a power struggle, you are showing your child you no longer tolerate backtalk and arguing.
+When you walk away from a power struggle, you show your child you no longer tolerate backtalk and arguing.
 You take away their power when you walk away.

-And by taking some time to cool down and allowing your child to do the same, you are increasing the chance that you will be able to have a calm conversation with your child that’s more effective and productive.
+And by taking some time to cool down and allowing your child to do the same, you are increasing the chance that you will have a calm conversation with your child that’s more effective and productive.